cielecki/day-composer/docs/roadmap.md

 **Endless Chat Interface:**
 Implement an endless chat window in Obsidian with a recent messages view that includes truncated context and a "load previous messages" option similar to Cursor's interface.
 This would provide a more seamless chat experience with better context management.

+**Audio Feedback System:**
+Add audio signals/sounds to Life Navigator for various actions (task completion, end of speech, start of transcription processing) to provide better user feedback and interaction cues.

+**Interactive Creator Mode:**
+Create a creator mode that generates sections/files based on dialogue with the user instead of using standard starter kits.
+This would provide a more personalized and interactive setup experience.

 ## General Notes

 *   This roadmap is a living document and priorities may shift based on user feedback and development capacity.